microgrid/matlab-microgrid-components/README.md

 N.B.
 CyclesToFailure() also depends on the battery and must be changed then.

+- [ ] Play with the value of LLP_var.
+Is now very small.

 ## todo list (tests)
 - [ ] give error if SoC < 20% (It may never be zero)